fossasia/eventyay-tickets/doc/features.rst

   submissions.
 Speakers will then receive a notification (if you choose to), and asked to confirm their talk.
-- **Reviewing:** A reviewing system with both texts and scoring, configurable scales, average scores, and reviewer teams that can work separately from the general orga team.
+- **Reviewing:** A reviewing system with both texts and scoring, configurable scales, average scores, and reviewer teams that can work separately from the general organiser team.
 - **Strong opinions:** Permit reviewers to issue override votes to put a submission to the top or bottom of the ranking, for a fixed amount of times per event and reviewer.